Suriya-K7/canvas-socket-io/Readme.md

 - 🎨 **Canvas Drawing**: Users can draw using different brush sizes and colors.
 - 🔄 **Real-Time Sync**: All drawing updates are synchronized live using Socket.IO.
 - 🧑‍🤝‍🧑 **User Presence**: When a user logs in or logs out, all connected users receive a notification in real time.

----

-Let me know if you'd like a `README.md` file version of this!